 Liquidity risk represents the potential loss due to the difficulty in liquidating holdings quickly.
 RLIs have a limited or, in some cases, no secondary market.
 Fully collateralized reinsurance-linked contracts of the type that the Reinsurer enters into in respect of the Master Fund typically cover annual periods.
-Cat Bonds and investments in sidecars may have market quotes, but the trading volume may be low and pricing correspondingly ineffective.
+Catastrophe bonds and investments in sidecars may have market quotes, but the trading volume may be low.
 ILWs have even less liquidity and pricing transparency, and bilateral insurance contracts currently have no secondary market.